 With investing, the higher the risk, the more an investor expects to earn.
 The capital asset pricing model (CAPM) tries to estimate how much you can expect to earn given the amount of risk.
-Investment professionals use the model in conjunction with fundamental, technical and other methods of securities analysis when making investment decisions.
-Of course, individuals with the know-how can use CAPM, too.
-Learn how to calculate it and how to use it to determine whether an investment is worth the risk.
+The model is often used in conjunction with fundamental analysis, technical analysis and other methods of sizing up securities when making investment decisions.
+But many investment professionals warn that CAPM should not be used to calculate the expected return of equity shares because it does not account for the real volatility of the stock market.
+Let’s break down the formula and consider whether investors should use it to determine the risk of an investment.

 The capital asset pricing model (CAPM) is widely used within the financial industry, especially for riskier investments.
 The model is based on the idea that investors should gain higher yields when investing in more high-risk investments, hence the presence of the market risk premium in the model’s formula.